sausages/sausages/README.markdown

 Depending on the connections between regions the different structures can be successfully distinguished.

 ### Estimating the length of the defect line ###
-Finally the program estimates the length of the sausage.
+Two methods are available to estimate the length of the sausage.
-Two methods are available here.

 The first uses the all-pairs shortest-path Floyd-Warshall algorithm to find the two points separated by the longest path.
 Assuming a well-formed sausage, the path separating these two points is half the sausage length.